darkwood-com/matyotools/README.md

   - **Hipchat** : This allow send [hipchat](https://www.hipchat.com) messages from command line.

   - **SearchReplace** : This tool allows search and replace from input to output (file or stream).
 You can override the classes to customise your replacement rules.

+  - **SocialNetwork** : Try to grab social feed (Facebook, Twitter, Intagram, ...) and make it into a dashboard (friends activity, interests, feed push).

 * Python
   - **Youtube-dl** : Script for downloading videos from the internet to the disk